41 MM CASE ANDBLACK PVD-TREATED COATING

 OR A GREY FABRIC STRAP

-the heritage Black Bay Dark is available with a choice of a black PVD-treated steel bracelet, aged leather strap with a black PVD-treated steel folding clasp, or a grey fabric strap with matt black PVD-treated buckle.
+The Black Bay Dark is available with a choice of a black PVD-treated steel bracelet, aged leather strap with a black PVD-treated steel folding clasp, or a grey fabric strap with matt black PVD-treated buckle.

 Since 1906, their games have begun with the haka, the Maori war challenge that has since become inseparable with All Blacks tradition.
 A source of national pride, each new performance by the three-time rugby world champions is an enduring tribute to the culture of New Zealand.
 Some are born to follow.
 Others are #BornToDare